Don't replace your power equipment, replace the engine!

 Q: Do I have to use the same brand replacement engine that came with my equipment?

 A: Sometimes you do, but not always.
 A direct-replacement engine of the same make and model is recommended.
-Our experts, on the other hand, can match the specifications with that of another brand or model engine if they are provided with the correct model information from the old engine.

 Q: Where can I get my equipment serviced or engine replaced?